In prime-time address, Biden warns of election-year rhetoric, saying 'it's time to cool it down'

 “There is no place in America for this kind of violence — for any violence.
 Ever.
 Period.
 No exception.
 We can’t allow this violence to be normalized," Biden said.

+The president and his team had been grappling with how to calibrate the path forward after the weekend attack on the very person Biden is trying to defeat in November's election.

-Biden spoke for about five minutes from the Oval Office.
-He noted that the Republican National Convention was opening in Milwaukee on Monday, while he himself would be traveling the country to campaign for reelection.
+The president noted that the Republican National Convention was opening in Milwaukee on Monday, while he himself would be returning to the reelection campaign trail after pausing his schedule to manage the immediate response to the shooting.
+Biden said he had "no doubt" that Republicans will "criticize my record and offer their own vision for this country" and promised to campaign laying out his own ideas, but said those disagreements must remain peaceful.

-He said passions would run high on both sides and the stakes of the election were enormous.

-“We can do this,” Biden implored, saying the nation was founded on a democracy that gave reason and balance a chance to prevail over brute force.
+“We can do this,” Biden pleaded, saying the nation was founded on a democracy that gave reason and balance a chance to prevail over brute force.
 “American democracy — where arguments are made in good faith.
-American democracy -- where the rule of law is respected.
+American democracy — where the rule of law is respected.
 Where decency, dignity, fair play aren’t just quaint notions, they’re living, breathing realities.”

+Biden also warned that political tensions were being flamed by a balkanized media environment and exploited by American enemies.

+“Here in America we need to get out of our silos, where we only listen to those with whom we agree, where misinformation is rampant, where foreign actors fan the flames of our division to shape the outcomes consistent with their interests, not ours,” Biden said.

-Earlier Sunday, Biden condemned the attempted assassination of his predecessor, Trump, as "contrary to everything we stand for as a nation" and said he was ordering an independent security review of how such an attack could have happened.
+Earlier Sunday he had been briefed in the White House Situation Room and condemned the attempted assassination of his predecessor, Trump, as "contrary to everything we stand for as a nation."
+He said he was ordering an independent security review of how such an attack could have happened.

-He called for the country to “unite as one nation,” promised a “thorough and swift" review and asked the public not to “make assumptions” about the shooter's motives or affiliations.

 The president said he has also directed the U.S. Secret Service to review all security measures for the RNC.
 Hours later, Audrey Gibson-Cicchino, the Secret Service’s coordinator for the convention, said the weekend attack against Trump did not prompt any changes to the agency's security plan for the event and officials “are fully prepared.”